 Does that mean taking a HELOC as your emergency fund is never a good idea?

 Never isn’t a word we use much in personal finance.
 That’s because so many things depend on your specific situation.

-Let’s consider the benefits and the drawbacks to determine who a HELOC might work for and who should keep setting aside cash to fund future emergencies instead.
+Let’s consider the pros and cons of using a HELOC to determine who they could work for.
+And who should keep setting aside cash to fund future emergencies instead.

 It’s important to understand the advantages of using a HELOC as an emergency fund to determine if the strategy is a smart move for you.

-If monthly expenses are $5,000, the HELOC will provide far more than the 3-6 months of living expenses someone may have saved in an emergency fund.
+With monthly expenses of $5,000, the HELOC will provide far more than the 3-6 months of living expenses you have saved in an emergency fund.

-The need to access a HELOC can depend on the type of crisis you face when the emergency happens, and the extra expenses you’ll have in dealing with the situation.
+The need to access your HELOC can depend on the type of crisis you face when an emergency happens, and the extra expenses you’ll have in dealing with the situation.

-If you're working, you may be able to cash flow critical events without tapping your HELOC.
-And even if you do use it, you might be able to pay off quickly what you borrowed without paying much interest.
+If you're employed, you may be able to cash-flow critical events without tapping your HELOC.
+Plus, even if you do use your HELOC, you might be able to quickly pay off what you borrowed, without paying much interest.

 Looking at these advantages, having access to a HELOC and skipping an emergency fund might make sense.
 But you’ll want to read on and consider the negatives about HELOC’s too.